borlaugg/borlaugg.github.io/aboutme.md

 </p>-->

 Hi!
 My name is Rishabh.
-I'm an undergrad at Indian Institute of Technology Bombay, pursuing a B.Tech degree in the department of Electrical Engineering.
+I'm an undergrad at Indian Institute of Technology Bombay, pursuing a Dual Degree in the Department of Electrical Engineering.
-I love playing football and play for my university, although I don't really watch much of it.
+I love playing football and playing for my university, although I don't watch much of it.
 However, I do enjoy watching murder mystery movies/documentaries.

-If you're wondering 'why Borlaugg?' you are right in asking so
+If you're wondering 'Why Borlaugg?' you are right in asking so
-Honestly, I have no idea why younger me chose to use it.
-People keep asking me about it and has since worked as an excellent conversation starter :)
+Honestly, I do no know why the younger me used it.
+People keep asking me about it, and it has since worked as an excellent conversation starter :)